For information on any of our clubs please email the office at email@example.com and we will put you in touch with the appropriate coordinator

 This introduction to Chinese is designed to be an overview of the Chinese language and culture at the basic level.
 Instruction is intended to acquaint the young learner with entry level conversational tools through peer interaction, and encourage further learning of a language that is growing in international importance.

-Middle School Tutoring Club (Ms. McLoughlin and Ms. Riley)
+Middle School Tutoring Club (Mrs. Martin)

 St. Matthew’s Middle School students have the opportunity to volunteer as student tutors working in the after-school homework room.
 Tutors are paired with peers or younger students and provide help in various academic areas.